gowtham949/Business-Insights-360/README.md

 Live Report: [Business Insights 360](https://app.powerbi.com/links/9lMnN7XlPp?ctid=c6e549b3-5f45-4032-aae9-d4244dc5b2c4&pbi_source=linkShare)

+AtliQ Hardware company is a hardware manufacturing company which is sellling many types of hardware components to multiple customers in world.
+As it is a Brick and motor business the challenging was collecting and analyzing the efficient data from diverse sources such as sql database, Excel sheets, and csv files.
+These Problems were Potentially delaying their ability to make informed business decisions for right decisions  or expansions.

+Develop an interactive report providing insights in Finance, Sales, Marketing, Supplychain, Executive teams using the mock-up dashboards as reference.

 ## Contents

 The report contains several pages, each focusing on different aspects of business performance: